coleifer/peewee/docs/peewee/asyncio.rst

 .. class:: AsyncDatabaseMixin(database, pool_size=10, pool_min_size=1, acquire_timeout=10, **kwargs)

    :param str database: Database name or filename for SQLite.
-   :param int pool_size: Maximum size of the driver-managed connection pool
+   :param int pool_size: Maximum size of the connection pool.
-       (no-op for SQLite).
-   :param int pool_min_size: Minimum size of the driver-managed connection pool
+   :param int pool_min_size: Minimum size of the connection pool (ignored
-       (no-op for SQLite).
+       for SQLite, which always creates ``pool_size`` connections).
    :param float acquire_timeout: Time (in seconds) to wait for a free
        connection when acquiring from the pool.
    :param kwargs: Arbitrary keyword arguments passed to the underlying database